ddycai/simple-template-engine/README.md

 plink
 =====

-Lightweight PHP templating tool that uses pure PHP syntax.
+plink is a simple PHP templating tool that uses pure PHP syntax.
-No need to compile files into PHP.
+It is useful for small websites or in conjunction with microframeworks.

 Supports